dazeb/camoufox/README.md

 # Introduction

-Camoufox is a custom Firefox build engineered for AI agents — headless, undetectable, and optimized to run at scale.
-Stealth isn't the product; it's the foundation.
-The real value is giving AI agents a browser that just works: no bot walls, no fingerprint leaks, no wasted tokens parsing bloated DOM.
+Camoufox is a Firefox fork engineered for AI agents.
+It is headless, undetectable, and optimized to run at scale.
+With stealth features as the foundation, it gives your AI agent a browser that just works: no bot walls, no fingerprint leaks, no wasted tokens\* parsing bloated DOM.

 ## Highlights

 - **Built for AI agents** 🤖
   - Minimal, debloated Firefox — fast to launch, cheap to run
   - Drop-in Playwright compatibility via Python interface
-  - Token-efficient: clean DOM output, no CSS animations, no tracking noise
+  - Token-efficient: clean DOM output, no CSS animations, or tracking noise
+  - Invisible to anti-bot systems so you can run your agent cluster locally or in the cloud without being flagged

 - **Undetectable by design** 🎭
   - Page automation hidden from JavaScript inspection.
 See the [stealth page](https://camoufox.com/stealth) for more details.